didecentral/rwot-dir/_pages/rwot3-sf/topics-and-advance-readings/privacy-preserving-identity-architectures.md

+---
-# Privacy Preserving Web Identity Architectures
+title: "Privacy Preserving Web Identity Architectures"
+permalink: rwot3-sf/topics-and-advance-readings/privacy-preserving-identity-architectures/
+---

 ***by Anonymous (no, not that Anonymous, the other one)*** _-- Dave Longley, Manu Sporny, Christopher Allen, Drummond Reed, and Marta Piekarska_